softcover/softcover_book/chapters/softcover_markdown.md

 ```
 \end{codelisting}

-__obviously lots of typing, so use macros.
-I plan to release mine for sublime text__
+Obviously, this involves lots of typing, so I recommend you use macros.
+I plan to release my macros for Sublime Text, and Mark Bates has released [Softcover Vim snippets](https://gist.github.com/markbates/2c2e6d37dd98c43e6d7e) as well.

 ### Aside boxes
 \label{sec:embedded_asides}

-In the course of writing a narrative document like a book, you may find that you want to make an *aside*, i.e., a digression that covers some ancillary topic in more depth.
+In the course of writing a long document like a book, you may find that you want to make an *aside*, i.e., a digression that covers some ancillary topic in more depth.
 In order to prevent breaking up the narrative, Softcover supports an *aside box environment* suitable for cross-referencing.
 We've seen several examples so far in this manual, most recently in Box~\ref{aside:polytex_markdown}.
 The code to produce that aside appears in Listing~\ref{code:polytex_markdown_aside_code}, and the code to produce the reference appears in Listing~\ref{code:polytex_markdown_ref_code}.

 \begin{codelisting}
 \label{code:polytex_markdown_aside_code}